LebJe/ArArchiveKit/README.md

 ArArchiveKit supports the BSD and GNU variations of `ar` as described in [FreeBSD manpages](https://www.freebsd.org/cgi/man.cgi?query=ar&sektion=5).

-Support for symbol tables may come soon
+Support for symbol tables may come soon.

 ## Installation